promi4s/ocelescope/docs/evaluation/plugin.md

 ## Step 3: Implement the Plugin

-After setting up the project and getting familiar with how Ocelescope plugins work, we will now implement our first real plugin: a discovery plugin for object-centric directly-follows graphs (OC-DFGs), as mentioned at the beginning of this evaluation.
+After setting up the project and becoming familiar with how Ocelescope plugins work, we will now implement our first real plugin: a discovery plugin for object-centric directly-follows graph (OC-DFGs), as introduced earlier.

 The plugin will have the following components: